jsami/Dropdowngcdemo/Readme.md

 # DropdownGcDemo

 Minimal repro of the GC-pressure bottleneck described in the blog post.
-Two implementations of the same dropdown render — one allocates like crazy, the other behaves.
+Three implementations of the same dropdown render — one allocates like crazy, the other two behave (in different ways).

 Runs on Windows, macOS, or Linux.
-You just need the .NET 8 SDK.
+You need the .NET 10 SDK.

 ## Run it